-German from Germany or Swiss?
-And the German from Austria?
+German from Germany, Switzerland or Austria?

 Have you ever considered translating your documents or web content into German?
 Well, first of all, you'll be interested to know that there are several varieties of German.
 As with other languages, such as English, which shows linguistic differences between the various English-speaking countries such as the USA and United Kingdom, German also has varieties among the German-speaking countries.
 We will not use the same German if we decide to translate our documents for the German public, which, for example, if we want to address the Swiss market.